tiagofmdotcom/react-workshop/docs/SESSION6.md

           name={contact.name}
           email={contact.email}
           phone={contact.phone}
-          photo={contact.photo} // we need to consume this new prop in the ContactCar.jsx to display the photo onRemove={handleRemove} // we need to consume this new prop in the ContactCar.jsx to remove the contact />
+          photo={contact.photo} // we need to consume this new prop in the ContactCard.jsx to display the photo onRemove={handleRemove} // we need to consume this new prop in the ContactCard.jsx to remove the contact />
       ))}
     </div>